rapidez/docs/src/3.x/package-development.md

 ```

 By default there are 4 types: `info`, `success`, `warning` and `error`.
 The style differences are defined in the [frontend config](https://github.com/rapidez/core/blob/master/config/rapidez/frontend.php), everything else is in the [Blade template](https://github.com/rapidez/core/blob/master/resources/views/components/notifications.blade.php).

+### Html Attributes

+To aid in development we've added some html attributes you can use.

+#### v-blur

+Have you used Vue's built in [v-cloak function](https://vuejs.org/api/built-in-directives.html#v-cloak) but seeing that cause layout shifts?

+Do you still want to hide the content when it's not ready yet without causing the layout to shift?

+Introducing `v-blur`, while Vue has not bootstrapped and replaced the content it will blur the contents and place a pulse animation on the html element you placed it on.

+This way the element (and possibly it's content) is still there, without being visible to the user before being replaced.

+Our suggestion is still to try and render the defaults using blade, and then replacing the content with more current information using `v-text`.

+But in places where that does not make sense, `v-blur` will cause a better user experience and experienced performance than `v-cloak`.